sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 ### The teacher-student setup

 In the teacher-student setting of Saad & Solla <d-cite key="saad1995online"></d-cite>, the data generation process used to train the student network is described by a distrubution over inputs $x$ and a teacher providing target outputs $y$.

-Saad & Solla focus on the online learning (also termed *stochastic* gradient descent) setting, where new samples are drawn from the data generation process uniformly at random.
+Saad & Solla <d-cite key="saad1995online"></d-cite> focus on the online learning (also termed *stochastic* gradient descent) setting, where new samples are drawn from the data generation process uniformly at random.
 In this setting, a batch size greater than one has no substantial effect on the dynamics except to reduce the noise in the gradient estimate.
 As such, in simulations we use minibatch stochastic gradient descent and sample multiple $(x_{s}, y_{s})^{u}$ pairs to fill a batch
 $s = 1, \ldots, B$.